 Who says a woman can’t participate in a sugar arrangement and not feel empowered?
 Are we not autonomous beings who know our own minds?
 What is it with the constant infantilisation of sexual women?
 I’m so fed up with it.
 I’m done!

-As it is, hardcore porn is considered degrading to women and somehow only for the male gaze yet the denial of women’s fierce and truculent sexual fantasies is actually a form of censorship.
+As it is, hardcore porn is considered degrading to women and somehow only for the male gaze yet the denial of women’s fierce and truculent fantasies is actually a form of censorship.

 #MeToo has screwed with women’s heads so much, that they can no longer decipher between a bumbling sexual experience and a sexual assault.